developer-seb-v/baseballAPI_verson1.0/README.md

 It utilizes the MySql.Data library to access the container instance.

-The project has files that show how to use Docker to persist data
+The project has files that show how to use Docker to persist data.

+Check out db_resources.txt for table diagrams and some seed data so you can get started with learning docker in a linux terminal.

-The project was created in Ubuntu Linux 24.04 and shoudl work in Mac OS as well.
+The project was created in Ubuntu Linux 24.04 and should work in Mac OS as well.